Michael von der Nonne

-Michael von der Nonne (Михаил Августович фон дер Нонне) was a Russian architect of ethnic German ancestry.
-He is best known for being state architect-engineer of Erivan Governorate and member of the City Duma.
+Michael von der Nonne (Михаил Августович фон дер Нонне; 12 May 1838 – 12 April 1919) was a Russian architect of German descent.
+He is best known for being state architect-engineer of Erivan Governorate and a member of the City Duma.

 Background

-Michael von der Nonne was born on May 12, 1838 in the St. Petersburg Governorate.
-His father, Johann Georg August Ernst von der Nonne (1798-1860) was a German nobleman originally from the city of Bodenwerder, Lower Saxony.
-His mother Anna (1810-1891) belonged to baronial family of von Tornau.
+Michael von der Nonne was born on 12 May 1838, in St. Petersburg Governorate.
+His father, Johann Georg August Ernst von der Nonne (1798–1860), was a German nobleman originally from the city of Bodenwerder in Lower Saxony.
+His mother, Anna (1810–1891), belonged to baronial family of von Tornau.

 Career

-On June 4, 1854, he entered military service as deputy chief of staff.
+On 4 June 1854, he entered military service as deputy chief of staff.
 In 1868, he moved to Yerevan.
-1876-1909 was the chief architect of Yerevan.
-He is the author of a number of public and private construction projects, including the architect of the building of the Yerevan prison (built 1800, the prison has not survived), the Male gymnasium on Astafyevskaya (currently Abovyan street, built 1881), Iranian Consulate building (now on Republic Street), Male Gymnasium on Nazarovskaya (now - Amiryan Street), Profitable houses of Murtuzgulu Khan (built 1900), the Shustov Cognac Alcohol Production Plant (now Yerevan Ararat Brandy Factory, built 1907).
+From 1876 to 1909, he was the chief architect of Yerevan.
+He is the author of a number of public and private construction projects, including the architect of the building of the Yerevan prison (built 1800, the prison has not survived), the male gymnasium on Astafyevskaya (currently Abovyan street, built 1881), the Iranian Consulate building (now on Republic Street), the male gymnasium on Nazarovskaya Street (now Amiryan Street), the apartment buildings of Murtuzgulu Khan (built 1900), and the Shustov Cognac Alcohol Production Plant (now Yerevan Ararat Brandy Factory, built 1907).

-He was promoted to be colonel on 20 June 1884.
-In 1895, he was awarded the Order of St. Vladimir and in 1897 - Order of St. Stanislav.
-Later in 1898 he was elected to Yerevan City Duma, at the sametimehe was the Chairman of the Provincial Guardianship of Prisons Committee.
+He was promoted to the rank of colonel on 20 June 1884.
+In 1895, he was awarded the Order of St. Vladimir, and in 1897, the Order of St. Stanislav.
+Later, in 1898, he was elected to the Yerevan City Duma, at the same time, he was the Chairman of the Provincial Guardianship of Prisons Committee.

-He died on 12 April 1919 from senile marasmus and buried in the Lutheran cemetery of Baku, Azerbaijan.
+He died on 12 April 1919 from senile marasmus and is buried in the Lutheran cemetery of Baku in Azerbaijan.

 Family

-He was married to Sofia Nikolayevna and had 7 issues with her.
+He was married to Sofia Nikolayevna and had seven children with her.